Snollo Sleep Tracker FAQ

 How accurate is the snoring detection?

-Snollo uses Apple's CoreML framework to analyze audio on-device in real time.
+Snollo classifies audio on your iPhone in real time.
 In our testing, it accurately identifies snoring, breathing patterns, coughing, and sleep talking.
 You can listen back to any detected sound to verify it yourself.

 Does it drain my battery overnight?